Pennsylvania sees surge in medical cannabis patients after adding anxiety to list of qualifying conditions

 CBD is a non-psychoactive component of cannabis that has a wide range of therapeutic benefits.
 When CBD is at higher levels in medical cannabis, CBD can counteract TCH’s negative effects.

 Most medical cannabis plants are high in levels of THC because it is commonly used to treat health conditions such as cancer, eating disorders and seizure disorders.
-TCH is also popular because it provides a floating, euphoric feeling that most people commonly experience when using cannabis.
+THC is also popular because it provides a floating, euphoric feeling that most people commonly experience when using cannabis.
 Strains with high levels of CBD have only recently become prominent in medical usage due to the budding awareness of its benefits.

-Research proves that THC begins to raise anxiety levels after a certain threshold is passed, therefore those using medical cannabis to treat anxiety should seek out strains with high compounds of CBD when purchasing medical cannabis.
+Research proves that THC begins to raise anxiety levels after a certain threshold is passed, so those using medical cannabis to treat anxiety should seek out strains with high compounds of CBD when purchasing medical cannabis.

 For those looking to treat anxiety disorders with cannabis, treatment relies heavily on research, consultation, and the appropriate strains and dosage.
 If you’re struggling with anxiety, you’re not alone.
 There are plenty of medical professionals available statewide to help you on your journey.
 Visit dispensemagazine.com to find a doctor today.